CSSS/csss-site/csss-site/src/elections/README.md

 Models Used for recording Nominee info via NomineeLink mechanism
 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQBFYCVyZpK1_O8_ldpRVUJvsFfbOttM2CZzioQcptB22Jsc-uTyZMust1IolO7EH2mSTvqw0IbscBj/pub?w=534&amp;h=1253">

+# 4. Ensure Elections are publicly available

+To ensure that the election officer does not forget to add the websurvey link to an election, if an election does not contain a websurvey link, then the page won't be publicly available

-# 4. Allow Election Officer to record the Final Results
+# 5. Allow Election Officer to record the Final Results

-## 4.1 Explanation of Workflow and Entity Relationships
+## 5.1 Explanation of Workflow and Entity Relationships

 So, I always wanted to have the website itself also contain the results, giving us the option for nice pretty graphs and analytics and so forth.